jvpereirarocha/calcs-backend/README.md

 - Flask 2.2

 ## Architecture
-I'm using concepts about SOLID, Clean Code and Clean Architecture in this project.
+I'm applying concepts like SOLID, Clean Code and Clean Architecture in this project.
 I'm very concerned about Software Design Principles to maintain the project structure as simple as possible.